alpo22/trivia/README.md

 The `main` branch deploys to the `production` branch (and URL) of Vercel (https://www.anecdohtes.com).

 The `preview` branch deploys to the `preview` branch (and URL) of Vercel (https://anecdohtes-preview.vercel.app/).

-## TODO:

-- move database to Turso
-- make it choose random quotes

 # Acknowledgements